AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/scenarios/Property and Casualty Insurance - Retention Rules.md

 * Repair services
 * Etc

-\*The value of the voucher can  be calculated depending on the cost of the repair and the CLTV percentile of the customer \=\> make it a decision table

 **Upsell rule (AC-HOME-CONT-UP)**

 An upsell to the home policy should be proposed to customers in the following situation:

 - Their policy covers only house structure, not the content;
-- They recently said they are not satisfied with the applied coverage;
+- They recently said they are not satisfied with the coverage;
 - The customer’s propensity to upgrade is at least 0.4.

 Thanks to this upsell, the customer will avoid similar problems next time.

-# Generic retention rules about deductibles
+# Generic retention rules about deductibles {#generic-retention-rules-about-deductibles}

 **Handling complaint about reimbursed amount related to high deductible (RA-DED-UP)**